 Cooking from scratch doesn’t have to be an all-or-nothing proposition.
 Many kinds of party fare, including pizzas, fries, and mini quiches, are available in the frozen food aisle at the supermarket.
 Heating up and serving a frozen pizza is much cheaper than having one delivered and much easier than making your own.

 You can often find good deals on frozen foods at warehouse stores like Costco and Sam’s Club.
 However, buying in bulk is only a good deal if you’re hosting enough people to use up one of those jumbo-size packages.
 If you’re not, or if you don’t have a warehouse club membership, try Trader Joe’s for your party snacks.
 In a 2017 HuffPost roundup of the best Super Bowl appetizers, eight of the 26 picks are from Trader Joe’s.
+Alternatively, buy online and elevate your game; these beef jerky flower bouquets from the Manly Man Company are sure to get your guests buzzing (and snacking).

 7. Choose Store Brands